 Take TOMS shoes.
 They have developed a VR chair, based in their California store, which allows customers to experience firsthand (sort of) their shoe donation scheme in Central America.
 Such innovation allows audiences to see the great work their brand is doing, engendering consumer trust and authenticity in a wholly immersive way.
 As the technology develops, we can expect to see VR applied in more creative and innovative ways.

 Democracy and micro-businesses

 Visual marketing has become increasingly democratic.
-With a range of images available on free photo sites, free video editors available to download and design tools like Canva, the ability to create exceptional visual content and take advantage of visual trends is open to all.
+With a range of images available on free photo sites, free video editors available to download and design tools like Canva and Visme (you can review a comparison of these tools here), the ability to create exceptional visual content and take advantage of visual trends is open to all.
 And don’t we know it!